What's The Cost of an In-House Digital Marketing Team?

 The size of your business often dictates your budget, but more than that, it dictates how much you have in terms of resources and connections.
 Digital marketing can be expensive and difficult to run when you're operating on a small budget.

-Size of Your Company
+Size Of Your Company

 One of the most difficult hurdles you have to face as a small business is finding people with talent and experience who are willing to work for a low salary.
 You don't have the budget to pay a higher salary, but the low amount you offer might only attract middling at best candidates.
 This is often why small businesses go with agencies instead of an in-house team, and I don't blame them.